danriti/moleskine/the-right-stuff/README.md

 | ------ | ------------ | ------------- | ---- |
 | [Bootstrap off the shelf][21] | [77][28] | [90][28] | [833 ms][27] |

+So it seems Bootstrap scores much better in desktop then mobile, along with a [DOMContentLoaded][39] of 833ms.
 Not to shabby to start off with, so let's see how we can improve.

 #### 2. Enable mod_pagespeed

-For the first change, we're simply going to enable the Apache PageSpeed module and let it do all the hard work for us!
-Well think again, because the default set of filters enabled by just turning on PageSpeed only gives us a boost of 3 points for both mobile and desktop.
+For the first optimization, we're simply going to enable the Apache PageSpeed module and let it do all the hard work for us!
+Well think again, because enabling PageSpeed with its default set of filters only gives a boost of 3 points for both mobile and desktop.

+![Enable mod_pagespeed score][29]

 | Commit | Mobile Score | Desktop Score | DOMContentLoaded |
 | ------ | ------------ | ------------- | ---- |
 | [Enable mod_pagespeed][22] | [80][29] | [93][29] | [660 ms][30] |

-Weak.
+Sigh.
+It looks like we're gonna have to get under the hood and get our hands dirty with some good old manual optimizations.
 So let's start with some low hanging fruit.

 #### 3. Minify CSS